 I also added an inside cover – the white sheet in the pictures – out of 100 lb card stock.
 I added a couple of fold-up pockets taped along the edges with sticky tape.
 These hold business cards etc… I was concerned the pockets wouldn’t last long, but after a year of constant daily use and they are still holding up fine.

-Finally I tied ribbon place markers to the cords.
+Finally, I tied ribbon place markers to the cords.
 Getting different colored ribbons can be difficult unless you want to buy several yards of each color.
-Amazon is your friend, I bought a whole bunch of ⅛” ribbons for just $6.Copyright © 2017 Gary Allman, all rights reserved.
+Amazon is your friend, I bought a whole bunch of ⅛” ribbons for a few dollars.Copyright © 2017 Gary Allman, all rights reserved.